|

 Step 2: Then add arrowroot powder and mix well.
 Make sure there aren’t any clumps.

-NOTE: If your skin isn’t sensitive, you can add 1 tbsp of baking soda, but you can completely omit it.
+NOTE: If your skin isn’t sensitive, you can add 1 tbsp of baking soda, but you can skip it.

 DIY deodorant without coconut oil